AdamUlicny/EcoParse/README.md

 That's it!
 The script handles everything for you.

+> [!
+Note]
+> If you choose the docker installation method, the data fields yml is not as easily editable afterwards.
+> For a simpler workflow, modify the /app/assets/default_project_config.yml before compiling the docker image.
+> Currently, the data fields are configured for IUCN threat categories and criteria.

 **Alternative:** After the initial build, you can also start the container directly with:
 ```bash
 docker run -p 8501:8501 -p 4040:4040 ecoparse-app